 What’s your first thought when you hear about Austin, Texas?
 Is it the South?
 The Texas rodeos?
 Or simply the hot weather?
 Once known as a crowded college town, today Austin is the fastest growing city in the US.
-In 2015, population growth rate was 3.15% (Forbes), surpassing even San Francisco and Seattle.
+In 2015, the population growth rate was 3.15% (Forbes), surpassing even San Francisco and Seattle.
 We can proudly say that Austin nowadays is much more than the city of hipsters, music, and taco eating.
-But they are definitely in the basics!

 The prospects of job opportunities and great live music after work cannot be neglected.
 Even by you.
 We are sure you are with one foot already in Austin.
 But before you fully leave your nest on a hunt for the southern life, make a good moving plan.

 The beer is cheap in Austin, but the rent is quite expensive.
 Make sure you have some cash stored up.
 When everything is cheaper, you are more likely to spend more, too.

 Because Austin is such a competitive market for renters, finding an apartment there can be more difficult than you think.
 Focus first on the feel of the neighborhood.
 Then, consider your commute and your budget.

 People in Austin are really friendly.
 Still, if you moved to Houston or Dallas, they would love you for it.
 So make sure you have someone close to you who you can truly call a friend.